ali-nr/developer-research-server/README.md

 ## Consumption

 This MCP server listens for requests over standard input/output (stdio) when run directly.
-It's designed to be integrated into tools like Cline.
+It's designed to be integrated into tools like Roo Code.

-### Using with Cline
+### Using with Roo Code

-To use this server with Cline, add the following configuration to your `.roo/mcp.json` file.
+To use this server with Roo Code, add the following configuration to your `.roo/mcp.json` file.
 Adjust the `args` path to point to the compiled `index.js` file within your cloned repository location.

 ```json
 {